sjthursby/CandiMeth/README.rst

   look at gene body methylation in the genes listed in the Features list (i.e. miR if Supp.
 Table 2 was used).
 If you want to look at promoters choose **“hg19_prom”** instead

-- If all goes well, you should see a large green tick in the main (middle) window of Galaxy and **“Successfully invoked workflow           CandiMeth: the results will be sent to a new history, click here to switch to that history now”**
+If all goes well, you should see a large green tick in the main (middle) window of Galaxy and **“Successfully invoked workflow           CandiMeth: the results will be sent to a new history, click here to switch to that history now”**

-- New history “Test1” can be found by clicking the history button (looks like a book) at the top RHS of the page, navigate between history’s using the **“Switch to”** function
+New history “Test1” can then be found by clicking the history button (looks like a book) at the top RHS of the page, navigate between histories using the **“Switch to”** function.

+Thank you for using CandiMeth!